aniigupta/taylor-kitchen-app/README.md

 Once the application is running, you can:

 - **Enter Ingredients**: Type in the ingredients you have (e.g., chicken, tomatoes, etc.) and click the search button to view relevant recipes.
-- **Filter by Mood**: Use mood-based filters like "Vegetarian", "Dessert", or "Quick" to narrow down recipe suggestions.
-- **Exclude Ingredients**: If there are ingredients you do not want to use, you can filter them out of the results.
-- **Set Cooking Time**: Specify how much time you have, and the app will suggest recipes that can be made in that time frame.

 ## API Reference